recon-bi/coding-challenge/README.md

 ## Mock User Support added

-There are 2 users now in the system
+There are 2 users now in the system.
+You will need to login with one or the other

+** USER | PASS **

-- User1 : 123
+- User1 | 123
-- User2 : 123
+- User2 | 123

 These users can be used to test bookings for each user are not visible to any other user